dotansimha/graphql-code-generator/website/docs/integrations/gatsby.md

 title: Gatsby
 ---

-If you are building apps using [Gatsby](https://gatsbyjs.com), you can use GraphQL Code Generator to generate TypeScript types.
+If you build apps using [Gatsby](https://gatsbyjs.com), you can use GraphQL Code Generator to generate TypeScript types.

 The codegen knows automatically to look for the import of the `graphql` tag for `gatsby` package.

-Using the following config file, it should cover everything specific to Gatsby:
+Using the following config file should cover everything specific to Gatsby:

 ```yml
 schema: http://localhost:8000/___graphql